abinit/abinit/doc/tutorial/eph4zpr.md

 1. Use enough *np_band* MPI processes to decrease the memory for the wavefunctions.
    Ideally, *np_band* should divide [[nband]] to distribute the work equally.
-   Note that the band parallelism is beneficial also when the Sternheimer method is used as the Sternheimer solver will operate on MPI-distributed bands.
+   Note that the band parallelism is beneficial also when the Sternheimer method is used as the solver will operate on MPI-distributed bands.
    Perhaps the parallel efficiency won't be perfect but the memory for the wavefunctions will continue to scale.

-2. Once the memory for the wavefunctions reaches a reasonable amount, activate the parallelism over perturbations in order to decrease the memory for $W(\rr, \RR, \text{3 natom})$.
+2. Once the memory for the wavefunctions is reasonable, activate the parallelism over perturbations in order to decrease the memory for $W(\rr, \RR, 3 \times \text{natom})$.
    For better efficiency, *eph_nperts* should divide 3 * [[natom]].
+   As explained in the [introduction page for the EPH code](eph_intro), this parallelization level allows one to reduce the memory allocated for $W(\rr, \RR, 3\times\text{natom})$ so the number of procs in this communicator should divide 3 * [[natom]].

 3. If the memory for the wavefunctions and $W(\rr, \RR, \text{3 natom})$ is under control, you may want to activate the $\qq$-point parallelism to speedup the calculation.
+   The memory requirements won't decrease, though.

 4. Finally, use the $\kk$-point parallelism if there are enough CPUs available to boost the calculation.
    Obviously, this kind of parallelism makes sense if you are computing QP corrections for several $\kk$ points